ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_execution_environment.rst

         var: ansible_facts
   EOF

 4. Run the playbook inside the ``postgresql_ee`` EE.
-Replace ``student`` with the appropriate user name.
+Replace ``student`` with the appropriate username.
 Some arguments in the command can be optional depending on your target host authentication method.

 .. code-block:: bash